redhat-performance/quads/CONTRIBUTING.md

 git review
 ```

-* If you just want to checkout an existing patchset in Gerrit you can use the `git review -d $CHANGEID` command.
+* If you just want to check out an existing patchset in Gerrit you can use the `git review -d $CHANGEID` command.

 ```
 cd /opt/container/quads